Be challenged by these thought-provoking leaders, who speak to the latest issues in the profession.

-Fobazi M. Ettarh is a Student Success Librarian at California State Dominguez Hills.
+Fobazi M. Ettarh is a Undergraduate Success Librarian at Rutgers University Newark.
 A school librarian by training, she specializes in information literacy instruction, K-12 educational pedagogy, and co-curricular outreach.
 Her research interests include critical pedagogy, equity, diversity, and inclusion within librarianship and the intersections of organizational structures, power, and labor.
 Recently, she coined and defined the concept of vocational awe, as seen in the article Vocational Awe: The Lies We Tell Ourselves.
 Fobazi was recognized as a 2017 ALA Emerging Leader.

 Becoming a Proud “Bad Librarian”: Dismantling Vocational Awe in Librarianship